riverford/compound/README.md

 `index-def->behaviour` should return a map with the following keys

- * `:empty` - a constant to initialize the empty index,
+ * `:empty` - a constant to initialize the empty index
  * `:add` - a function to add items to the index, called when items are added to the primary index
  * `:remove` - a function to remove items from the index, called when items are removed from the primary index